ibm-cloud-docs/BlockStorage/managing-block-storage.md

 Active replicas and dependent duplicates can block reclamation of the Storage volume.
 Make sure that the volume is no longer mounted, host authorizations are revoked, replication is canceled, and no dependent duplicates exist before you attempt to cancel the original volume.

-## Deleting a storage LUN from the CLI
+## Deleting a storage volume from the CLI
 {: #cancelLUNCLI}
 {: help}
 {: support}
 {: cli}

-If you no longer need a specific LUN, you can cancel it at any time.
+If you no longer need a specific volume, you can cancel it at any time.

-To cancel a storage LUN, it's necessary to revoke access from any hosts first.
+To cancel a storage volume, it's necessary to revoke access from any hosts first.
 {: important}

 When the volume is canceled, the request is followed by a 24-hour reclaim wait period.
 You can still see the volume in the console during those 24 hours (immediate cancellation) or until the anniversary date.
 The waiting period gives you a chance to void the cancel request if needed.
 If you want to cancel the deletion of the volume, raise a [Support case](/unifiedsupport/cases/add){: external}.
 Billing for the volume stops immediately.
 When the reclaim-period expires, the data is destroyed and the volume is removed from the console, too.
 For more information, see the [FAQ](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs).

 Active replicas and dependent duplicates can block reclamation of the Storage volume.
 Make sure that the volume is no longer mounted, host authorizations are revoked, replication is canceled, and no dependent duplicates exist before you attempt to cancel the original volume.

-### Deleting a storage LUN from the IBMCLOUD CLI
+### Deleting a storage volume from the IBMCLOUD CLI
 {: #cancelLUNICCLI}

 Use the following command to cancel the storage.
 The following example command cancels the volume 12345678 immediately, instead of on the anniversary date.